Gradient resummation for nonlinear chiral transport: an insight from holography: Holographic setup:

 As the remainder of this section, we outline the strategy for deriving the constitutive relations for $J^\mu$ and $J_5^\mu$.
-To this end, we turn on finite vector/axial charge densities for the dual field theory, which are also exposed to external electromagnetic fields.
-Holographically, the charge densities and external fields are encoded in asymptotic behaviors of the bulk gauge fields.
-In the bulk, we will solve the dynamical equations (\ref{eom VAmu}) assuming the charge densities and external fields as given, but without specifying them explicitly.
+To this end, we turn on finite vector/axial charge densities for the dual field theory, which are also exposed to external e/m fields $\mathcal{V}_\mu$.
+Holographically, the charge densities and external fields are encoded in the asymptotic behaviors of the bulk gauge fields.
+In the bulk, we will solve the dynamical equations assuming the charge densities and external fields as given, but without specifying them explicitly.
+For more details, we refer the reader to our previous publications \cite{1608.08595,1609.09054,Bu:2018psl}.